-The Proteomics Core was established in 2002 to support basic and translational research studies and programs with current proteomic methods and expertise.
-The Core is supported, in part, by the Siteman Comprehensive Cancer Center, Institute of Clinical and Translational Sciences (ICTS), and the NIH / NIGMS Biomedical Mass Spectrometry Resource.
+The Proteomics Shared Resource (PSR) was established in 2002 to support basic and translational research with current proteomic technology and validated methods.
+The PSR follows the guidelines and protocols developed in collaboration with the NCI Clinical Proteomics Tumor Analysis Consortium (CPTAC) for deep-scale integrated proteomics.
+The PSR is supported, in part, by the Siteman Comprehensive Cancer Center, Institute of Clinical and Translational Sciences (ICTS), and the NIH / NIGMS Biomedical Mass Spectrometry Resource.
 The ICTS offers funding for usage through the Just-In-Time Core usage funding program.

-The Proteomics Core provides services for discovery and targeted proteomics using tissues, cells, and biological fluids (e.g. plasma/serum, cerebrospinal fluid and urine).
-The Core performs small (≤ 20 samples) and large-scale studies with ~100 clinical samples.
+The Proteomics Shared Resource (PSR) provides services for discovery and targeted proteomics using tissues, cells, and biological fluids (e.g. plasma/serum, cerebrospinal fluid and urine).
+The PSR performs small (≤ 20 samples) and large-scale studies with ~100 clinical samples.
+Validated proteomics workflow for label (tandem-mass-tag) and label-free quantification are offered.
+The PSR provides quantitative proteomics data analysis with “hands-on” assistance and customized software (Proteo-Q).

 Dr. Qiang (Tim) Zhang, (firstname.lastname@example.org, 314-362-9134),